dev-talha-anwar/ffmpeg-wasm-media-editor/README.md

 })();
 ```

-## Important Note
+**Note: Following Steps Are Important**

+### Headers
-1. you must set following headers in order to use this package
+you must set following headers in order to use this package \
-    Cross-Origin-Opener-Policy =  same-origin
+Cross-Origin-Opener-Policy =  same-origin \
-    Cross-Origin-Embedder-Policy = require-corp
+Cross-Origin-Embedder-Policy = require-corp \

+### FFMPEG core files
-2. you must host ffmpeg core files to you domain and pass the path in constructor
+you must host ffmpeg core files to you domain and pass the path in constructor (ffmpeg-core version 0.9.0) \
+you must upload all your assets files (fonts,stickers) on the same domain